s4vvvvv/ESCR/README.md

-# ESCR
+# East Systems Colleges of Rizal

-My projects and activities I did on East Systems Colleges of Rizal
+This repository contains of the projects and activities I did on [School](https://web.facebook.com/escrmorong).